Jerald-Bao/AR_light_simulation/README.md

 ## Argumented Reality rendering

-The rendering part renders a single-model-single-light-source scene in OpenGL, using glm, glfw and glad libraries.
-After the previous part calculates the pose of the reference pattern, transform it to get the camera's view matrix in OpenGL.
+The rendering component generates a highly realistic AR experience by simulating a single-model, single-light-source scene using OpenGL.
+The application integrates libraries such as glm for mathematics, glfw for window creation and management, and glad for OpenGL context management.
+After determining the reference pattern's pose, the system transforms it into the camera's view matrix, allowing seamless interaction between virtual objects and the real-world environment.

 ## Light estimation

-the video frames are analyzed by a pre-trained CNN model and output one of eight light source directions in the image perspective.
-The training part is written in Python.
+The application enhances AR realism by analyzing video frames through a pre-trained CNN, which estimates one of eight possible light source directions relative to the camera's perspective.
+This real-time light direction estimation significantly improves the lighting consistency between the AR objects and their real-world surroundings.
+The light estimation model was trained using Python and integrates efficiently with the rendering pipeline.